 content loaded from 3rd party servers with no user interaction.

-insane reason), so it would be trivial for an attacker to create an auction listing,
+some insane reason), so it would be trivial for an attacker to create an

 I implemented a workaround for this problem in Endless (available in version 1.3 released yesterday) by rejecting all top-level URL requests that come into the UIWebView delegate (assuming all domains can be Universal Links), and then just issuing a new request through UIWebView for the same URL.
 Since Universal Links are only triggered on top-level requests and not from images loaded on a page, Ajax requests, etc., this hack appears to be enough to get UIWebView to not interpret a click as a Universal Link request since it was technically canceled before being processed, while not breaking any inter-page functionality.